designatednerd/FlickrSearcher/0-For-Instructor/4-ChallengeInstructions.markdown

 In `FlickrAPITests.swift`, add a test which grabs data which you know is both live and in the mock data, since this test will be run by both `FlickrAPITests` and its `MockFlickrAPITests` subclass.

-Since you know your instructor’s user ID is in the mock data (and she doesn’t plan on deleting it anytime soon), start with hers:
+Since you know your instructor’s user ID is in the mock data (and she doesn’t plan on deleting it from Flickr anytime soon), start with hers:

 ```swift
 //MARK: - Getting user data